Scope and Remit of the Biomedical & Scientific Research Ethics Committee (BSREC)

 - Secondary analysis of published or publically available data, e.g. meta-analyses and literature reviews;

-- Minor amendments to previously approved BSREC projects;
+- Minor amendments to previously approved BSREC projects (although these should be submitted to BSREC for notification);

 - Undergraduate projects with primarily an educational purpose, including projects for the purpose of research methods training, provided they do not: